 Building a Business on the ‘Gram

 Tohm Ifergan decided that he wanted a different kind of account to set his café and coffee subscription service, Dayglow, apart.
-He thought that highly stylized product photography would be a way to distinguish his brand from other companies.
+He thought that highly-stylized product photography would be a way to distinguish his brand from other companies.

-“We had numerous people from like Russia or Europe or Australia reach out to us or become fans of us because of [Instagram],” says Ifergan.
-“Being just a coffee shop in a small neighborhood in Los Angeles….It’s been really cool to connect with people in different ways and it’s helped us.”
+“We had numerous people from places like Russia or Europe or Australia reach out to us or become fans of us because of [Instagram],” says Ifergan.
+“Being just a coffee shop in a small neighborhood in Los Angeles… It’s been cool to connect with people differently, and it’s helped us.”

-Cafés offer ample opportunities to infuse Instagrammability into their businesses.
+Beautiful and unexpected visuals are cause for people to share their experiences—not only with a friend or two but with their entire digital tribe.
 Before a patron even enters a shop, an outdoor mural, sculpture, or even unexpected paint color could become the perfect photo op for passersby.
-Inside, everything from the walls, ceilings, tables, bar top, chairs, floor, equipment, to even the napkin holders are all a blank canvas for owners to create their own brand of Instagrammability.
+Inside, everything from the walls, ceilings, tables, bar top, chairs, floor, equipment, to even the napkin holders are all a blank canvas for owners to create their brand of Instagrammability.